Angustopila psammion

 This species was discovered by scientists scrutinising a small pothole-like cave located in northern Vietnam, according to the original description published in Contributions to Zoology.
-According to National Geographic, this is the smallest species of snail ever found.
+According to National Geographic, this is the smallest species of land snail ever found.
 This species' shell measures 0.6 millimeters in diameter.
+In comparison to other land snails in its family, the Angustopila psammion has a smaller parietal tooth and a shorter spire, however it has a much wider umbilicus.

 Etymology

 "Psammion (ψαμμιών)" derives from the ancient Greek word for "grain of sand."